Jogoce18/Projeto-21-Front-Biomedical/README.md

 ## Features

+-   Create new maintenance
+-   Get all maintenance
+-   Create new client
--   Create a recommendation music
+-   Create new observations
--   Upvote and downvote each music
--   Get a random music
+-   Get observations
--   Get a specific top musics based in number of votes
+-   Edit maintenance

 </br>